digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 <ins>Terms</ins>

 - Origin - The source location of your content
-- Distribution - The configuraton unit of Cloudfront
+- Distribution - The configuration unit of Cloudfront
 - Edge Location - Local infrastructure which hosts cache of your data
 - Regional Edge Cache - Larger version of edge location.
 Provides another layer of caching.